abitoun-42/django-rest-api/README.md

 - pip install pygments
 - pip install django-filter
 - pip install djangorestframework_simplejwt

-to activate the virtual python env at the root of your working directory do :

-- source myvenv/bin/activate

-to desactivate the virtual env just do :

-- deactivate

 you can now run the server and browse the API by doing the following commands line in the API directory :